-Artifactory comes with a built-in Derby database that can be reliably used to store data for production-level repositories (up to hundreds of gigabytes).
+Artifactory comes with a built-in Derby database that can be reliably used to store data for production-level repositories up to hundreds of gigabytes in size.

-Artifactory's storage layer supports pluggable storage implementations, allowing you to use the most supported and popular databases:
+However, Artifactory's storage layer supports pluggable storage implementations allowing you to change the default storage and use other popular databases.

 This principle applies regardless of which repository and path artifacts are deployed - you can deploy the same file to many different coordinates, and as long as identical content is found in the storage, it is reused.

 If you have previously run Artifactory with a different storage type you must remove (or move) the existing

 If you do not do this, Artifactory continues to use some of the previous storage definitions and will fail to start up producing a

 Backup Your Current Installation

 When changing the storage type for an existing installation you must import your Artifactory content and configuration from a backup.

 Make sure to backup your current Artifactory system before updating to a new storage type.